Healthy snacks for kids: 10 child-friendly tips

 1. Keep junk food out of the house

-Your child won't clamor for cookies, candy bars or chips if you don't keep them on hand.
-Set a good example by choosing healthy snacks yourself.
+Your child won't clamor as much for cookies, candy bars or chips if they aren't around.
+Save desserts for special occasions rather than daily treats.
+Set a good example by eating healthy snacks — your child might follow suit.

 4. Broaden the menu

-Offer out-of-the-usual fare, such as avocado, pineapple, cranberries, red or yellow peppers, or mangoes.
-Have kids choose a few foods and mix them together for a colorful snack.
+Offer a rainbow of fruits and veggies, such as avocado, pineapple, cranberries, red or yellow peppers, or mangoes.
+Encourage kids to choose a few pieces of produce and mix them together for a colorful snack.
+Serve baby carrots or other crunchy veggies with fat-free ranch dressing or hummus.
+Dip graham cracker sticks or fresh fruit in yogurt.
+Spread peanut butter on celery, apples or bananas.

 5. Revisit breakfast

-Serve breakfast foods as healthy snacks for kids in the afternoon.
-Consider dried cereal mixed with dried fruit and nuts or microwaveable oatmeal made with low-fat milk and mixed with unsweetened applesauce and cinnamon.
+Serve breakfast foods as afternoon snacks.
+Offer dried cereal mixed with fruit and nuts.
+Or microwave oatmeal with low-fat milk and mix it with unsweetened applesauce and cinnamon.

 See more In-depth